John Banvard: Biography

 During his travels, he also painted panoramas in Palestine and the Nile River Valley.

 Banvard had a rivalry with panorama performers John Rowson Smith and Richard Risley Carlisle.
 Banvard called them imitators and "unprincipled persons".
 They in turn referred to the "crude efforts of the uncultivated artist" Banvard.
 Banvard suggested that Smith and Carlisle's panorama was actually painted by George Catlin, who had copied the image after his own panorama.

-On his return he invested part of the fortune he had made in 60 acre overlooking Cold Spring Harbor on the North Shore of Long Island, where in 1852-55, in competition with P. T. Barnum's palace "Iranistan" in Bridgeport, Connecticut, he proceeded to design and have built a baronial residence from its eastern shore, which, it was given out, was intended to resemble Windsor Castle; he named the place Glenada, the glen of his daughter Ada, but the locals called it "Banvard's Folly".
+On his return he invested part of the fortune he had made in 60 acre overlooking Cold Spring Harbor on the North Shore of Long Island, where during 1852–1855, in competition with P. T. Barnum's palace "Iranistan" in Bridgeport, Connecticut, he proceeded to design and have built a baronial residence from its eastern shore, which, it was given out, was intended to resemble Windsor Castle; he named the place Glenada, the glen of his daughter Ada, but the locals called it "Banvard's Folly".
 After his death it became a fashionable resort hotel, The Glenada.

 In 1875, he published in the U.S.A. a book "The Private Life of a King" which in large parts was plagiarised from one published some years earlier in the United Kingdom.

 During World War 2, a Liberty ship was named the S.S.
 John Banvard.

 The Brooklyn-based history band Pinataland recorded a song about Banvard's travails for their 2008 album "Songs for the Forgotten Future Vol. 2".

 In 2016, a new musical entitled Georama: An American Panorama Told on Three Miles of Canvas premiered at the Repertory Theatre of St. Louis.
 The musical tells Banvard's life story through his rise and fall as an artist, his conflict with P. T. Barnum and love for his wife Elizabeth.
 Georama was written by West Hyler, Matt Schatz, and Jack Herrick.
 It premiered in 2017 on August 2 through 6th at New York Musical Theatre Festival, and starred PJ Griffith, Jillian Louis, Randy Blair, and Nick Sullivan.